Income Tax Balance Due

 - If your financial institution refuses to honour your cheque because there are insufficient funds in your account, a $35 fee will be added to your debt.
 The fee is payable as of the date your payment was refused and bears interest as of that date.

-Payment date
+Payment agreement

-Regardless of how you pay, your payment is considered to be received on the date it is received at one of our offices or the date it is processed by a financial institution for remittance to the Minister of Revenue of Québec.
+Regardless of how you pay, your payment is considered to have been received on the date it is received at one of our offices or the date it is processed by a financial institution for remittance to the Minister of Revenue of Québec.
 To avoid interest and penalties, make sure you account for processing by your financial institution.

 Viewing your statement of account